Query backup job space on Veeam Repositories and find orphaned files with PowerShell

 path_to_xml.xml

-by your preferred locations of the XML file. - This code works for VBR v11.
+by your Scale-Out backup repository name. - This code works for VBR v11.
 For v10 you need to replace method

 FindRepositoryForExistingStorage